ZEISS-PiWeb/PiWeb-Api/_pages/SDK/v2.0/022-basics/0224-basics-rawdata.md

 var additionalDataInformation = await RawDataServiceClient.ListRawData( new[] { target } );
 {% endhighlight %}

 This will result in an array of all `RawDataInformation` objects linked to the specified part, in this case the SamplePart with only our SampleFile.txt as additional data.
-This means that we only get information about the files associated with our part, but not the files itself.
-We don't want to transfer data we are not interested in, and produce unnecessary network traffic. <br>
+This means that we only get information about the files associated with our part but not the files itself. <br>
 With the overview of the available additional data we can fetch the files of interest:

 {{ site.headers['example'] }} Fetching additional data